← Benchmarks | Spectroscopy

 Interpretable?
 Yes Yes Partial No

 TD-DFT and ZINDO errors reported as absolute nm differences; FluxMateria as relative %.
 Both represent typical literature ranges.
-FluxMateria achieves competitive accuracy with no training data.
+TD-DFT typically reports ~0.2–0.3 eV (roughly 10–20%) on diverse organic chromophores; FluxMateria reaches the same accuracy band with zero fitted parameters at roughly 106× the speed.
+Method notes identify where formula predictions, calibrated spectral results, or known-compound baselines are involved.

 Physics Consistency: FLUX Formulas